Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Irrational ruled manifolds

 \end{proposition}

-\begin{proof} For any $D_i$ component of $D$, the adjunction formula gives
+\begin{proof} For any component $D_i$ of $D$, the adjunction formula gives

-Now, let's choose any $J\in\mathcal{J}(D)$.
+Now, choose any $J\in\mathcal{J}(D)$.
 By the $J$-nefness of the fiber class $F$ in Theorem \ref{thm:fiberclass}, the $b_i$ coefficient must be non-negative.
-Note that there is a projection map from the irrational ruled manifold $X$ into $\Sigma_g$ which also provides a map from $D_i$ to $\Sigma_g$ of mapping degree $b_i$.
+Note that there is a projection map from the irrational ruled manifold $X$ onto $\Sigma_g$ which also provides a map from $D_i$ to $\Sigma_g$ of mapping degree $b_i$.
 By Kneser's theorem, when $g(D_i)=0$, the mapping degree $b_i$ must be $0$.
 Now we apply Theorem \ref{thm:fiberclass} again.
-The embedded $J$-holomorphic curve $C$ of genus $g$ in Theorem \ref{thm:fiberclass} has class $B+gF$ (or $B_1+gF$ for twisted $S^2$-bundle case).
-If $b_i=0$, the positivity of intersection implies that $a_i\geq 0$.
+The embedded $J$-holomorphic curve $C$ of genus $g$ in Theorem \ref{thm:fiberclass} (see also \cite[Proposition 3.6]{Zhangmoduli}) has class $B+aF-\sum E_j$ (or $B_1+aF$ for twisted $S^2$-bundle case) for some $a\in \mathbb{Z}$.
+If $b_i=0$, the positivity of intersection between $C$ and $D_i$ implies that $a_i\geq 0$.
 Therefore, from equation (\ref{ruledadj}) we see that either $a_i=1$ and $c_i^j\in\{0,1\}$ which corresponds to the class $F-\sum E_j$; or $a_i=0$, only one $c_i^l=-1$ and other $c_i^j\in\{0,1\}$ which corresponds to the class $E_l-\sum E_j$.
 This proves the first bullet.